soukudom/Sample-IOx-BRKOPS-2490/Catalyst-9300-APP/README.md

 ![StartApp](./../img/install-activate-start.png)

-Note: More detailed information you can find [here](https://developer.cisco.com/docs/app-hosting/#!getting-cat9k-setup).
+> *Note*: More detailed information you can find [here](https://developer.cisco.com/docs/app-hosting/#!getting-cat9k-setup).
 There is much more examples including details, such as networking configuration.

 <img src="img/app-hosting.gif" width="700">